davetgerrard/GenomicLayers/README.md

 TODO more speed up (parallelise optimisation: mutate each accepted set 10 times and run each independently, keep the best.

 The two runs were for 200bp centred on TSS and 1kb centred on TSS.
 The 200bp is slow to improve (<4% after 500i), the 1kb started slow, scoring 0.0 for most of the early runs but jumped to 7% within the first 100i and then is still <9% after >300i.
 One positive is that the scores seem quite robust, most failed runs are very close to the current optimum.
+Similar code run on chrM ran 100 iterations in 3 minutes and achieved 18% (of only 36 TSS).

 __N.B.__ I added the strict ordering to make computation tractable.
 I wonder if ordered regulation in biology is adaptive because of robustness (?).